-

 The following describes how to set an event notification.

-- When the Event management pop-up window is displayed, click the [Create] button.
+1. When the Event management pop-up window is displayed, click the [Create] button.

-- When the Create bucket event pop-up window is displayed, set the event.
+2. When the Create bucket event pop-up window is displayed, set the event.

-- Event name: Enter the name of the event.
+• Event name: enter the name of the event.

-- Filter: Enter the condition to be used when filtering events for a specific object.
+• Filter: enter the condition to be used when filtering events for a specific object.

-prefix images/: ^images/) - The filter applies to the object path.
+• The filter applies to the object path.
 Events occur for all objects if no filter is entered.

-- Event type: Select multiple event types desired.
+• Event type: select multiple event types desired.

-- Click the [Create] button.
+3. Click the [Create] button.

-Event notification example
+Event notification examples

-The structure of notification messages sent from Object Storage is as follows.
+The structure of notification messages sent from Object Storage is as follows:

 {

-"container_name": "Bucket name",
+"container_name": "bucket name",

-"event_name": "Event name",
+"event_name": "event name",

-"event_type": "Event type",
+"event_type": "event type",

 "event_version": "1.0",

-"object_length": "Object size",
+"object_length": "object size",

-"object_name": "Object key",
+"object_name": "object key",

 "region": "Region name",

-"remote_address": "Request IP",
+"remote_address": "request IP",

-"remote_user_sha256": "SHA256 hash hex value of user access key",
+"remote_user_sha256": "SHA256 hash hex value of user Access Key",

-"remote_user_type": "User type",
+"remote_user_type": "user type",

-"request_type": "Request type",
+"request_type": "request type",

-"timestamp_finish": "Time when the request finished processing, UNIX time, milliseconds",
+"timestamp_finish": "time when the request processing is completed, Unix time, milliseconds",

-"timestamp_start": "Time when the request started processing, UNIX time, milliseconds"
+"timestamp_finish": "time when the request processing started, Unix time, milliseconds"

 }